Why Choose TEAM?

 Dr. Martin is a board certified veterinary behaviorist and a licensed practicing veterinarian in the great state of Texas.
 He completed a clinical behavioral medicine residency at Purdue University's Animal Behavior Clinic under the mentorship of Dr. Andrew Luescher PhD, DVM, DACVB in 2004 and graduated from Louisiana State University - School of Veterinary Medicine in 1999.
 He was invited to join Phi Zeta, the honor society of veterinary medicine, while at Purdue University.

 Dr. Martin’s professional interests include behavioral development, cognition/learning, psychopharmacology, conflict related (owner directed) aggression, and alternative medicine.
 He is a frequent lecturer on animal behavior disorders and teaches a small animal behavior course for veterinary students at Louisiana State University.
 He is a member of the American Veterinary Medical Association and the American Veterinary Society of Animal Behavior.
+Dr. Martin is a Fear Free Certified Professional Level 3 and the owner of the first veterinary behavior specialty practice to become a Fear Free Certified® Practice.

 He is a published author in the Journal of Veterinary Behavior: Clinical Applications and Research and has contributions to the texts Manual of Parrot Behavior, Veterinary Clinics of North America: Small Animal Practice –Behavior, and Canine and Feline Behavior for Veterinary Technicians and Nurses.
 Dr. Kenneth Martin and Debbie Martin co-authored Puppy Start Right: Foundation Training for the Companion Dog book and the acclaimed Karen Pryor Academy Puppy Start Right for Instructors Course.